-ADVANTAGES OF MATHEMATICAL MODELING IN PREKINDERGARTEN THROUGH GRADE 8

-Prekindergarten through grade 8 provides a natural setting for mathematical modeling with many advantages, such as harnessing and preserving the positive and inquisitive disposition of children and helping teach and assess learning of mathematics, other curricular content, and extracurricular ideas.
+ADVANTAGES OF MATHEMATICAL MODELING IN PREKINDERGARTEN THROUGH GRADE 8 Prekindergarten through grade 8 provides a natural setting for mathematical modeling, with many possible advantages, such as harnessing and preserving the positive and inquisitive disposition of children, improving classroom equity and inclusion through careful facilitation, as well as helping teach and assess learning of mathematics, other curricular content, and extracurricular ideas.
 Each of these is addressed below.